-- provision of information leaflets / helpline numbers for organisations such as GamCare. - measures / training for staff on how to deal with suspected truant school children on the premises - arrangements for partnership working with relevant agencies such as social care, police or similar.
+- provision of information leaflets / helpline numbers for organisations such as GamCare. - easures / training for staff including safeguarding awareness training and how to deal with suspected truant school children on the premises - arrangements for partnership working with relevant agencies such as social care, police or similar.